magnetsystems/rest2mobile/README.md

 * marshaling and unmarshaling JSON data
 * JSON data conversion to the correct data types

-In your mobile app code, you call generated methods type-safe entities and will receive a response object.
+In your mobile app code, you call the generated methods with type-safe entities and will receive a response object.

 ## rest2mobile Plugins